shalanah/rosie-rive/README.md

-# Rosie Rive
+# Rosie

-A for-fun animation study of Rosie the Robot.
-Made for my own educational purposes to learn Rive, animation, and has NO affiliation with the The Jetsons.
+A for-fun animation study of Rosie the Robot using Rive, no affiliation with the The Jetsons.

 ## Running